tcaspi/SF-Coyote-Diet-Metabarcoding/README.md

 -   Territory_All_Covariates.csv: land cover and land use covariates for each territory

+### nMDS

+-   sp.RRA.rds: model output from metaMDS RRA data
+-   sp.FOO.rds: model output from metaMDS FOO data
+-   sp.RRA.ind.rds: model output from metaMDS RRA data for frequently sampled coyotes
+-   sp.FOO.ind.rds: model output from metaMDS FOO data for frequently sampled coyotes

+### PERMANOVA

+-   PERMANOVA_sample_RRA.rds: model output from 1,000 trials of RRA-based data when subsampling down to one observation per individual

+-   PERMANOVA_sample_FOO.rds: model output from 1,000 trials of FOO-based data when subsampling down to one observation per individual

+-   Move data files into PERMANOVA folder prior to running code

 ## Code:

 ## 1. Sequence-Processing

--   Trimming-Reads.Rmd: trim fastq files with cutadapt.
+-   Trimming-Reads.Rmd: trim raw fastq files with cutadapt.
 High performance computing required.
 -   DADA2.Rmd: correct amplicon errors and infer amplicon sequence variants (ASVs) with DADA2 denoising algorithm.
 High performance computing required.

+## 2. Assign-Taxonomy

+-   BLAST.Rmd: create local BLAST database of 12SV5 sequences of vertebrate genera recovered from pilot studies.
+Use the *blastn* feature of BLAST+ to assign ASVs via the custom database and append or correct as needed with the nucleotide database of NCBI available online.

-## 2. Filtering-and-QC
+## 3. Filtering-and-QC

--   FilteringReads.Rmd: R scripts for manual filtering of denoised data.
-The input files are ASV count tables output by DADA2 with taxonomy assigned by BLAST+ (output of step 1).
+-   FilteringReads.Rmd: manually filter denoised data.
+The input files are ASV count tables output by DADA2 during sequence processing with taxonomy assigned by BLAST+ (output of step 1).
 These count tables are provided.

-## 3. Data Visualization and Statistical Analyses
+## 4. Data Visualization and Statistical Analyses

 Creating figures or conducting statistical analyses requires that filtering and QC steps have been run as denoised and filtered data frames are required for visualizing and analyzing diet data.

 ### Diet-Plots

--   R scripts to generate Figures 1 and 2 in the main text.
+-   Generate Figures 1 and 2 in the main text to visualize relative amounts of diet items in the population diet and among biological seasons, territories, and individuals.

 ### Regression-Analyses

 -   Correlation matrix of land cover and land use covariates (Figure S3).
 -   Beta regression for RRA and a quasibinomial GLM for FOO to test the effect of percent cover of impervious surfaces on the proportion and frequency of anthropogenic food in each territory and the number of food services on the proportion and frequency of nuisance rodents in the diet in each territory.
--   R script to generate Figure 3 in the manuscript.
+-   R script to generate Figure 3 in the manuscript, showing correlation between land cover/land use and diet items.

 ### iNEXT